centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-remote-server/using-packages.md

 reboot
 ```

-After system startup, perform a quick check of the SELinux status:
+After the system reboot, perform a quick check of the SELinux status:

 ```shell
 getenforce